 31.0 = Lower Keys Chamber of Commerce, Old F.E.C. railway marker, Oceanside

 30.2 = Big Pine Key traffic stop light; gulf to Key Deer Rd. and Wilder Road.
 Shopping Ctr, Prison, Preserve, No Name Key turnoff, Gulfside.
 Continue to No Name Pub, if you can find it.
-Bogie Channel Bridge (Old Wooden Fishing Bridge) Camp Big Pine Fishing Lodge on oceanside before bridge.
+Bogie Channel Bridge (Old Wooden Fishing Bridge) Camp Big Pine Fishing Lodge on oceanside before the bridge.

 30.0 = USPO- ZIP 33043